HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter6.markdown

 #### Creating Header and Base Project Transformation Files

-Once code generation has been enabled on a project it is possible to add TT files to the TDS Classic project.
-After enabling Code Generation the **Code Generation Templates** node will appear in the TDS Classic  project:
+Once code generation has been enabled on a project it is possible to add TT files to the Sitecore TDS project.
+After enabling Code Generation the **Code Generation Templates** node will appear in the Sitecore TDS  project:

 ![](/Images/Tds/chapter6-codegennode.png)